deepsweet/eslint-config-tough/readme.md

 ![tough life](pic.jpg)

-:exclamation: Any change can be a breaking change until `v1.0.0`.

 ## Install

 :information_desk_person: This config relies dangerously on npm@3 _flatter_ tree for its dependencies (because of [eslint/issues/3458](https://github.com/eslint/eslint/issues/3458)), so installation _may be_ as simple as: